BenjaminHunt/RLCogs/bcMatchGroups/README.md

 - To make an existing subgroup work correctly with this code, each match group must be written in the following format: **MD XX vs <opponent>**
 - Brackets `[]` indicate optional parameters, while carrots `<>` indicate requred parameters
-- `<p>nextMatchDay` increments the match day by 1

 <br>

 ---

-**There is currently no way the bot can differentiate between the Preseason, Regular Season, Or Playoffs.**